Via Canva Pro

 Formula

-The Maximum Qualifying Price (MQP) is the highest home price a typical household can afford under the modeled assumptions, calculated from applicable income, debt-to-income ratio, interest rate, and full monthly housing expenses (PITI(H)(M)).
+The Maximum Qualifying Price (MQP) is the highest home price a typical household can afford under the modeled assumptions, calculated from the reference household income, the 28% front-end debt-to-income ratio, the interest rate applicable on the closing date, and the full monthly housing expenses (PITI(H)) for that specific property.

-The segment or regional index value is the arithmetic mean of these individual ratios across all sales in the period, scaled by multiplying by 100:
+The PABAI for a segment or the region is the arithmetic mean of these individual ratios across all qualifying sales in the period, scaled by multiplying by 100:

 where n is the number of qualifying sales.